Workshops, pitches and the shortlist of Europe’s hottest startups in The Europas Awards – TechCrunch

 Thu Jun 11, 11:00 AM – 11:40 AM GMT +1 (40 Min)

-The Europas 2020: PropTech Sector Deep Dive + Pitch: Join us for a deep dive into PropTech along with pitches from The Europas shortlisted startups.
+Join us for a deep dive into PropTech along with pitches from The Europas shortlisted startups.

 Thu Jun 11, 3:00 Pm – 3:40 Pm GMT +1 (40 Min)